Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: Introduction

-Appendix \ref{AppendixA} provides some insight on the geometry of $\overline{X(w)}$ for arbitrary connected reductive group $G$ defined over $\Fq$.
+Appendix \ref{AppendixA} provides some insights on the geometry of $\overline{X(w)}$ for arbitrary connected reductive group $G$ defined over $\Fq$.
 We show that they are strongly $F$-regular and thus have pseudo-rational singularities.
-Note that these are locally defined singularities.
 This result is achieved using the fact that $\overline{X(w)}$ are associated to Zariski closure of Bruhat cells (resp.
 Schubert varieties) via the Lang map.
-It follows from a result of Brion and Thomsen that the Zariski closure of Bruhat cells \cite{BrionThomsen}.
+Thus $\overline{X(w)}$ are $F$-regular because the the Zariski closure of Bruhat cells are $F$-regular \cite{BrionThomsen}.
 It then follows from Kov\'{a}cs' theorem that the cohomology of $\overline{X(w)}$ is isomorphic to that of $\Xo(w)$ for the structure sheaf and the canonical bundle \cite{Kovacs}.

 In fact, Lauritzen, Raben-Pedersen and Thomsen showed that Schubert varieties are not only strongly $F$-regular, but also globally $F$-regular \cite{LRT}.
 A natural question to ask in this direction is that whether $\overline{X(w)}$ have globally defined singularities.